sneha-afk/13s-docs-by-sneha/docs/git.md

     * There are several customization options.
 You should be fine with the default settings by pressing ENTER for each option, you can read more about the options [here](https://en.wikipedia.org/wiki/Ssh-keygen).
 * Print out the public key (do NOT touch the private key):
     * Assuming default settings, the public key is in `id_rsa.pub`, the private key is in `id_rsa`.
-    * If you stored the keys elsewhere, same procedure still applies with that other location.
+    * If you stored the keys elsewhere, same procedure still applies with that other location. *Don't* store keys inside of a repo.

 ```bash
 cat ~/.ssh/id_rsa.pub